hyperdevs-team/mini-kotlin/README.md

 </details>

 If you want, you can also use *Kotlin Symbol Processing (KSP)* instead of KAPT.
-Keep in mind that [KSP has some gotchas that can be worked around](#ksp-gotchas), so double check before using this.
+Keep in mind that support for it is **EXPERIMENTAL** and that
+[KSP has some gotchas that can be worked around](#ksp-gotchas), so double check before using this and report any issue that you find while working with KSP.

 <details><summary>KSP extra dependencies</summary>